RaindropFamily/ObliviousMessageRetrival/README.md

 <img align="center" src="fgomrIntuitionModel.png" width="700" height="400">
 </p>

-Here, we also briefly summarize the high-level scheme notions as below, where more details are provided in Section 4.1 in [OMR](https://eprint.iacr.org/2021/1256.pdf).
+Here, we also briefly summarize the high-level scheme notions as below, where more details are provided in Section 2.1 in GOMR.
 In our system, we have a bulletin board (or board), denoted *BB*, that is publicly available contatining *N* messages.
 Each message is sent from some sender and is addressed to some recipient(s), whose identities are supposed to remain private.

 A message consists of a pair (*xi*, *ci*) where *xi* is the message payload to convey, and *ci* is a clue string which helps notify the intended recipient (and only them) that the message is addressed to them.